Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Experiment Results

 \subsection{Experiment Setup}

 We evaluate our methods on the HH-RLHF \citep{bai2022training} and SHP \citep{ethayarajh2022understanding} datasets, which are popular benchmarks for alignment.
 These datasets aim to align AI assistants to become more helpful to user and less harmful.
 We use Qwen3-8B \citep{yang2025qwen3} and Llama3-8B-Instruct \citep{grattafiori2024llama} as the backbone for answering prompts.
-For reproducibility, we use publicly available reward models fine-tuned on preference dataset \footnote{Skywork-Qwen: https://huggingface.co/Skywork/Skywork-Reward-V2-Qwen3-8B} \footnote{Skywork-Llama: https://huggingface.co/Skywork/Skywork-Reward-Llama-3.1-8B.} \citep{liu2025skywork} as a proxy for $r_U$.
+For reproducibility, we use publicly available reward models fine-tuned on preference dataset \footnote{Skywork-Qwen: \url{https://huggingface.co/Skywork/Skywork-Reward-V2-Qwen3-8B}} \footnote{Skywork-Llama: \url{https://huggingface.co/Skywork/Skywork-Reward-Llama-3.1-8B}.} \citep{liu2025skywork} as a proxy for $r_U$.
 For controlled decoding, we train the Q function on the last layer of the hidden state, and we include the architecture details in Appendix~\ref{appdx:architecture}.

 Following \citep{khanov2024args}, we use the following evaluation metrics: (1) \textbf{Diversity}: This metric assesses a model’s ability to produce linguistically diverse text by measuring the frequency of repeated $n$-grams.
-(2) \textbf{Coherence}: This metric quantifies semantic consistency between each prompt and its response by computing the cosine similarity of their SimCSE embeddings \citep{su2022contrastive}.
+(2) \textbf{Coherence}: This metric quantifies semantic consistency between each prompt and its response by computing the cosine similarity of their SimCSE embeddings \cite{su2022contrastive}.
 (3) \textbf{Average reward}: Mean reward of the generation, scored by $r_U$.